hoaim3/Bank_Loan_Analysis/README.md

 - **Interest Rates and Debt-to-Income Ratios:** Loans that are fully paid exhibit the lowest average interest rates and debt-to-income ratios, reflecting the lower risk associated with these borrowers.
 Charged-off loans rank next, showing moderately higher averages in these metrics, likely due to the increased risk that led to default.
 Current loans, however, have the highest average interest rates and debt-to-income ratios, possibly indicating that borrowers with active loans tend to take on higher financial burdens or are charged higher rates based on risk assessment.
 ## 3. Lending trends
-Investigating trends across different areas are essential to form and refine lending strategies.
+Investigating trends across different areas is essential to form and refine lending strategies.
 ### <ins>_SQL queries_
 - Monthly trends
 ```sql